CSS Animation

 Animation-direction property specifies animation cycle一whether it will be played forwards, backward or in alternate cycles.
 Options that define those states are normal, reverse, alternate (forward then backward) and alternate-reverse (backward then forward).

-Animation-fill-mode property defines a style of the element when the animation ends or before it started.
+Animation-fill-mode property defines the style of the element when the animation ends or before it starts.
 The default state is none and in this state animation will not apply any styles to the animated element.
 The option both will set the first keyframe value to the element until it starts, and last keyframe value after it ends.
 Options forwards and backwards defined separated options from both.

 And finally, with animation-play-state you can pause the animation and play it again.
 So, it has 2 options, running (which is default) and paused.